Great to have you, Rush Limbaugh, executing assigned host duties flawlessly.

 In a political sense, I'm talking about.

-That's exactly so these people have no ground to stand on here when they want to start attacking what somebody else thinks about pregnancy.
+So these people have no ground to stand on here when they want to start attacking what somebody else thinks about pregnancy.

 And make no mistake, again, as I say, if you're a young woman and you've not heard that, do not please doubt me.

-Do not doubt me, because that was common in the 90s, and it still is.
+Do not doubt me because that was common in the 90s and it still is.

 Or they do portray it as an inconvenience.